 Loans receivable consist of the Federal Perkins Loan Program ("Perkins").
 The Federal government provides the majority of the funds to support this program.
 Loan payments received from students made under this program may be re-loaned after collection.
-The portion of the Perkins program provided by the Federal government, identified as grants refundable on the statements of net position, is refundable to the Federal government upon the termination of the University's participation in the program.
+The portion of the Perkins program provided by the Federal government, identified as grants refundable on the Statement of Net Position, is refundable to the Federal government upon the termination of the University's participation in the program.